Pawdian/site/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.\a
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\